 I'm going to let others tell you about my newest book published by Maine Writers Publishing in 2016.

-A Stone's Throw is available for $14.95 in bookstores, through Amazon and I'll send you a signed copy if you mail me a check for $19 to cover postage and mailer.
+A Stone's Throw is available for $14.95 in bookstores, through Amazon or you can get a signed copy (postage FREE) by sending a check for $14.95 to:

 Taking Care of Mom is a performance piece written by my wife, Barbara Mather.
 It is a powerful piece that will resonate with anyone who is taking care of a parent in their last years and, perhaps, be helpful in getting through this difficult period.

 I have been thinking longer than Aristotle (at least I have lived longer than he did) and I have had a better education than he did not to mention the benefit of his wisdom and many others who followed him.
 Welcome to my thoughts.

 Mort Mather is the author of How to Improve Your Life and Save the World and Gardening for Independence.
 He has written many essays on philosophy and organic agriculture.
 He works as a consultant to non-profit environmental groups.

 Site by Supak: get higher search engine ranks with internet marketing.